 Why beer over any other drink (spirits, wine etc.)?

 I tend to move between wine and beer.
 Spirits, I only really drink at home and cocktails only with bartenders I know and trust.
 Beer is lower abv and has a huge variety of styles and flavours which make it very approachable and can easily fit any mood.
-Wine, I love to drink as well so it really depends on my mood and where I am/who I with.
+Wine, I love to drink as well so it really depends on my mood and where I am or who I am with.

 What according to you are the trends in beer these days?